Frequently Asked Questions: 2026 Toronto Taxes & Fees

 How do I properly report rental income on my tax return?

 You must accurately report all gross rental income collected from your investment properties directly on your comprehensive federal tax return.
-You must utilize the specialized T776 statement, meticulously deducting allowable carrying costs, including municipal property taxes and professional bookkeeping fees, to calculate your precise taxable net profit.
+You must utilize the specialized T776 statement, deducting allowable carrying costs, including municipal property taxes and professional bookkeeping fees, to calculate your precise taxable net profit.

 What is the quickest way to receive my anticipated tax refund?